dxs1091/F26-ECSE395-dxs1091/Weekly project log/Week2.md

 <details>
 <summary>Meetings notes, written by Dmitri Berger: (9/4)</summary>

+Met for exactly 62 minutes, from 6:58 PM to 8 PM.

 * Has less trouble moving clothes from washer to dryer Dryer beeps, but is downstair
 * Can leave clothes in the dryer for over a day